-Notes: each coefficient represents a separate regression, where the dependent variable is the change in 12 month preand post-fluid per foot medians, and the independent variable is an indicator for outlier wells.
-The "Input-only" specifications only consider the inputs when generating the outlier variable.
+Notes: each coefficient represents a separate regression, where the dependent variable is the change in 12 month pre- and post- fluid per foot medians, and the independent variables are an indicator for outlier wells and operator fixed effects.
 The "Placebo" specification represents a boostrapped regression, where in each iteration the indicators are randomly assigned, with the same number of positives as in the actual "Outlier" case.